Kelly dominates after Korea detour as Diamondbacks rout Rangers 9-1 to tie World Series 1-all

 Kelly's grandmother June was at the game and he looked forward to seeing her for the first time since a 2011 visit when he was driving to spring training with his wife.

-Kelly’s brother Reed also was in the stands.
-Last year, Merrill took Reed to Game 3 of the World Series in Philadelphia.
+Kelly’s brother Reid also was in the stands.
+Last year, Merrill took Reid to Game 3 of the World Series in Philadelphia.

 “His birthday is Halloween,” Merrill Kelly said.
 “He texted me the other day saying that obviously this is probably the best birthday present I could give him.”